OmniBRN/OmniBRN/README.md

 ### Information about me:
 My name is Tudor and I'm from Bucharest, Romania.

-I am a student at Computer Science at the University of Bucharest.
+I am a Computer Science student at the University of Bucharest.

 ### Accomplishments